hhas/SwiftAutomation/doc-source/2 understanding-apple-events.md

        set size of character 1 of (every paragraph where it ≠ "\n") of every document to 24 end tell

-Here is the equivalent Swift code using SwiftAE's default `AE` glue:
+Here is the equivalent Swift code using SwiftAutomation's default `AE` glue:

     let textedit = AEApplication(bundleIdentifier: "com.apple.TextEdit")